 When I still had my full-time job and was just writing on the side, I would get up early and pitch five ideas to my editors before 7:30 AM.
 I would then write a blog post (or at least half a blog post) before heading into the office.
 Then, at the end of the day when I was beat, I would deal with the dirty dishes in the sink and the email newsletters that piled up throughout the day.

 By identifying these hours for myself, I not only was able to get better work done on my side hustle in less time—but I also found myself spending fewer hours in the actual office because I learned to work when I was most efficient.

 And there you go, (at least) a few more free hours every single week that you can use to go after what you’re really passionate about.

 Steven Covey, author of the bestseller, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change, says it best: “Don’t prioritize your schedule, schedule your priorities.”
 So if you’re currently putting off your brilliant side gig because you have no time, take a look at your calendar and ask yourself what priorities you can be scheduling better.

 TopicsWork-Life Balance , Time Management , Syndication , Career Advice , Side Projects , Freelancing

 Susie Moore is a former Fortune 500 sales director turned business coach and author in New York City.
 She advises high growth tech startups and side hustlers on how to make an impact (and a fortune).
-Susie’s featured on the The Today Show, Forbes, Marie Claire, and a range of international media outlets.
-Sign up for her free weekly tips via her website and purchase her book, What If It Does Work Out? via Amazon.More from this Author
+Susie has been featured on the The Today Show, Forbes, Marie Claire, and a range of international media outlets.
+She is the author of the book WHAT IF IT DOES WORK OUT?
+How a Side Hustle Can Change Your Life , which can be purchased wherever books are sold.
+Sign up for her free weekly tips at Susie-Moore.com.More from this Author